zzhangjii/learning-library/ospa-library/cloud-platform/cloud-platform-lab-04/cloud-platform-hol-04.md

 -   Oracle Cloud access has been made available to you by the Cloud Administrator

--   Then you next action will be in the #To Access the Oracle Cloud# section further down the page, and others are examples your customer may recieve; again dependent upon how the Cloud Administrator set up accounts.
+-   Then you next action will be in the # To Access the Oracle Cloud # section further down the page, and others are examples your customer may recieve; again dependent upon how the Cloud Administrator set up accounts.

 ## The Account Activation Email - Sign In For the First Time

 ![](media/49171907d9801cc1287b8df3a728c9a2.png)
 *<p align="center">Figure 2: Activate Your Account</p>*

-If you recieved an email that looks like Figure 2
+If you received an email that looks like Figure 2

 -   Select Activate
 -   It will take you to the reset password page